 Standard Project Requirements Applicable?
-(Y/N) Timing Implementing Entity Verifying/Monitoring Entity reduction and forest health activities require that wastes, including but not limited to petroleum products, soil, silt, sand, clay, rock, felled trees, slash, sawdust, bark, ash, and pesticides must not be discharged to surface waters or placed where it may be carried into surface waters; and that Water Board staff must be allowed reasonable access to the property in order to determine compliance with the waiver conditions.
+(Y/N) Timing Implementing Entity Monitoring Entity adjacent watersheds.
+Disposal of all herbicides will follow label requirements and waste disposal regulations.
+This SPR applies only to herbicide treatment activities and all treatment types, including treatment maintenance.
+Hydrology and Water Quality Standard Project Requirements SPR HYD-1 Comply with Water Quality Regulations: Project proponents must also conduct proposed vegetation treatments in conformance with appropriate RWQCB timber, vegetation and land disturbance related Waste Discharge Requirements (WDRs) and/or related Conditional Waivers of Waste Discharge Requirements (Waivers), and appropriate Basin Plan Prohibitions.
+Where these regulatory requirements differ, the most restrictive will apply.
+If applicable, this includes compliance with the conditions of general waste discharge requirements (WDR) and waste discharge requirement waivers for timber or silviculture activities where these waivers are designed to apply to non-commercial fuel reduction and forest health projects.
+In general, WDR and Waivers of waste discharge requirements for fuel reduction and forest health activities require that wastes, including but not limited to petroleum products, soil, silt, sand, clay, rock, felled trees, slash, sawdust, bark, ash, and pesticides must not be discharged to surface waters or placed where it may be carried into surface waters; and that Water Board staff must be allowed reasonable access to the property in order to determine compliance with the waiver conditions.
 The specifications for each WDR and Waiver vary by region.
-Regions 2 (San Francisco Bay), 4 (Los Angeles), 8 (Santa Ana), and 7 (Colorado River) are highly urban or minimally forested and do not offer WDRs or Waivers for fuel reduction or vegetation management activities.
-The current applicable WDRs and Waivers for timber and vegetation management activities are included in Appendix HYD-1.
+Regions 2 (San Francisco Bay), 4 (Los Angeles), 8 (Santa Ana), and 7 (Colorado River) are highly urban or minimally forested and do not offer WDRs or Waivers for fuel reduction or vegetation management activities are included in Appendix HYD-1.
 This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-Project-Specific Implementation Vegetation treatment activities may result in discharges to waters of the state; therefore; compliance with Water Code sections 13260(a)(1) and 13264 are required.
-The project proponent will use the State Water Board's Vegetation Treatment General Order, which provides a mechanism for Water Code compliance for projects that prepare a CalVTP PSA or PSA/Addendum.
+Initial Treatment: Y Treatment Maintenance: Y All Preserves During treatment Sonoma Land Trust Sonoma Land Trust Vegetation treatment activities may result in discharges to waters of the state; therefore, compliance with Water Code sections 13260(a)(1) and 13264 are required.
+Sonoma Land Trust will use the State Water Board's Vegetation Treatment General Order, which provides a mechanism for Water Code compliance for projects that prepare a CalVTP PSA or PSA/Addendum.
 The project will be automatically enrolled (through implementation of SPR AD-7) in the State Water Board's Vegetation Treatment General Order.
 The project's automatic enrollment satisfies the requirements of SPR HYD-1.
-SPR HYD-2 Avoid Construction of New Roads: The project proponent will not construct or reconstruct (i.e., cutting or filling involving less than 50 cubic yards/0.25 linear road miles) any new roads (including temporary roads).
-This SPR applies to all treatment activities and treatment types, including treatment maintenance.
-Initial Treatment: Y Treatment Maintenance: Y Prior to treatment Yuba FSC Yuba FSC SPR HYD-4 Identify and Protect Watercourse and Lake Protection Zones: The project proponent will establish Watercourse and Lake Protection Zones (WLPZs) on either side of watercourses as defined in the table below, which is based on 14 CCR Section 916 .5 of the California Forest Practice Rules (February 2019 version).
-WLPZ's are classified based on the uses of the stream and the presence of aquatic life.
-Wider WLPZs are required for steep slopes.
-Initial Treatment: Y Treatment Maintenance: Y Establish WLPZs during design of treatment project; implement WLPZ protections during treatment Yuba FSC Yuba FSC